Gajamjyothsna/Connect-Unity-with-MySQL-AssetBundle-Creation/README.md

 - ### **Install PHP**
   Install the PHP from website (https://www.php.net/downloads.php).
 Set the environment Varaiables

+## **Creating DataBase**
+1. You can create Database uses MySQL workbench or PHP admin.
+But I have used command prompt for creating databases.
+Because, it is famiilar for me.
+2. Go to the MySQL path in Command Promot with this command ``` cd /usr/local/mysql/bin ```

 ## **Advance Topic Reference**
 We can do this project with using ODBC or the MySQL .Net Connector plugin. (https://github.com/Uncle-Uee/mysql-unity)